44xtc44/station-recorder/.github/README.rst

 To reveal errors use, for example, "npm exec eslint ./static/js/index.js".
 Some modules use "new Promise" and "async" in one function.
 Eslint says that this could lead to not fire a "reject".
-I don't buy that and I don't need that.
-Smartasses from kindergarten (devs know about interpreter context).
-Looking for another linter.

 IndexedDB (IDB) tests
 ^^^^^^^^^^^^^^^^^^^^^^^